sayaliba01/heart_disease_prediction/README.md

 # heart_disease_prediction
 Heart Disease UCI dataset

 This is experiment to simply predict presence of heart disease from its absence.

+### 1. About dataset:
 The dataset is provided on Kaggle (https://www.kaggle.com/ronitf/heart-disease-uci). and can be otained from UCI machine learning repository (https://archive.ics.uci.edu/ml/datasets/Heart+Disease).

 The data containes total 14 attributes which are listed below.